Online registration is open for LCMS Worship’s 2017 Institute on Liturgy, Preaching and Church Music. The registration deadline is July 10.

 Thanks to “Issues, Etc.” and an anonymous donor, a limited number of scholarships are available for this year’s institute.
 The $150 scholarships will cover half the cost of the institute’s registration, and are available to church workers or musicians serving LCMS parishes of 300 or fewer members.
 They will be awarded on a first-come, first-served basis.

-To apply for a scholarship, first register for the institute and then email Sandy Bowers at email@example.com.
+To apply for a scholarship, email Sandy Bowers at email@example.com.
 The body of the email must include your name, address, phone number and the name and location of the LCMS congregation you serve.
+Once approved, Bowers will email you the steps necessary to register at the discounted rate.

 The registration fee for exhibitors is $150 ($400 if also attending conference sessions).